DougAnderson444/panzoom-node/README.md

 ## Zoom Container

 The zoomable HTML node will be contained within the parent element as a container.
 If no container is set, it will use the parent element as the default container, using the `<body>` as the container if there's no parent element.

-### Dev notes

-I comment out the 'svelte' field of package.json for deployment as it messes things up with the `npm run package` process?